MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-focus.md

 ## Focus mode for report visualizations
 1. Open a report in Power BI service.
-In this example we'll demonstrate using the Retail Analysis sample.
+In this example, we'll demonstrate using the Retail Analysis sample.

 1. After the report opens, select the **District Monthly Sales tab**.